tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 8.25.0 =

+2016/02/21 - New "Google / Schema Image Dimensions" and "Business Banner (600x60) Image URL" options.
+Refactored much of the Schema JSON-LD related code.

 = 8.24.1 =

 2016/02/15 - Updated the admin editing page CSS for the new Email and WhatsApp buttons.
 Modified the NgfbSchema::add_* methods argument list (removed $item_type and added $list_element).

-= 8.24.0 =

-2016/02/12 - Added new "Email" and "WhatsApp" sharing buttons and "Allow for Platform" option.
-Use the "Reload Default Styles" action button on the Sharing Styles page to reload the latest default sharing styles.